 A QRC is typically seen as an injured worker’s advocate.
 This can often be a point of contention in the Workers’ Compensation process because QRC’s are banned from performing certain duties for injured workers.
 They may not participate in surveillance or claims investigations.
 They may not suggest future Workers’ compensation benefits.
 They may not comment on or authorize any type of medical treatment nor may they be party to setting up future medical appointments.
 They are also prohibited from taking part in settlement negotiations.

-Premier Legal Marketing in New Jersey Practices Proven Search Engine Optimization Techniques to Improve Internet Exposure
+Premier Legal Marketing Practices Proven Search Engine Optimization Techniques to Improve Internet Exposure